genropy/genropy_saved/docs/genro/database/gnr/siteconfig.rst

     * *port*: specify the port number for your applications
     * *reload*: boolean.
 If ``True``, ... ???
     * *debug*: boolean.
-If ``True`` and if a programming error is revealed during the execution of a :ref:`webpages_webpages`, it allows to send a traceback of the error through a WebError Traceback [#]_
+If ``True`` and if a programming error is revealed during the execution of a :ref:`webpage`, it allows to send a traceback of the error through a WebError Traceback [#]_

     This is an example of the ``<wsgi>`` tag::